Docs/Guides/Survival Analysis

 • Cox proportional hazards model — estimating hazard ratios with covariate adjustment

-• Time to recurrence, time to treatment failure
+Time to recurrence / treatment failure

-• Phase III oncology trials, cardiovascular outcome studies
+Phase III oncology, cardiovascular outcome studies

-• Continuous endpoints without time component
+• • Continuous endpoints without time component

-• Recurrent events (use different methods)
+• • Recurrent events (use different methods)

 2. Mathematical Formulation